 Your Foolproof Pumpkin Roll needs to sit in the fridge overnight, or for 4-6 hours minimum before serving.

 I always wrap mine in a fresh piece of wax paper and seal it with a piece or two of scotch tape.
 It’s not pretty, but it works.
-When you’re ready to serve it, put it on a tray and slice it into 1″ pieces and enjoy!
+When you’re ready to serve it, put it on a tray, slice it into 1″ pieces, and enjoy!

 How long does a Pumpkin Roll last in the fridge?